Paid Staff Team

-Rev. Nate Melcher (Senior Pastor, he/him) is an ordained elder appointed as Senior Pastor of Richfield UMC in 2019.
-He was an Associate Pastor of Hennepin Avenue UMC (2014-2019) and Director of Youth and Young Adult Ministries of Excelsior UMC (2005-2014).
+Pastor Nate is an ordained elder appointed to Richfield UMC in 2019.
+He was an Associate Pastor of Hennepin Avenue UMC (2014-2019) and Director of Youth & Young Adult Ministries of Excelsior UMC (2005-2014).
 He holds a BA in Film Studies (University of Minnesota, 2002), an MFA in Creative Writing (Minnesota State University – Mankato, 2008), and an M.Div (Luther Seminary, 2014).
-In the Minnesota Annual Conference, Pastor Nate currently serves on the Bishop’s Strategic Council, Fiduciary Team, Nominations Team, and is co-chair of the Camp and Retreat Council.
-He is also a volunteer dean of LYFE Camp and a member of the Minnesota Mosaics council advocating for greater cross-cultural competency in local congregations.
+His preaching has been featured in Sojourners online justice sermon resources.

 Pastor Nate is an avid reader, writer, and artist.
-He enjoys ukulele, biking, cooking, baking, movies, road trips, camping, and gaming (PlayStation 4, Oculus Quest, and the SNES Classic).
-Originally from greater Minnesota, Pastor Nate and his family live in Minneapolis.
+He enjoys ukulele, biking, cooking, baking, movies, road trips, camping, and video games.
+Originally from greater Minnesota, Pastor Nate and his family live in Minneapolis in the Armatage neighborhood.

 In the life of the church, Rev. Hope seeks to connect people with the world by helping children see Jesus in the world around them – in the animals, the plants and the people!
 She likes recruiting, training, and organizing unpaid servant volunteers for various children and family ministry roles.
 Rev. Hope is the primary worship liturgist and preaches once every other month.
 She recently led a class in environmental theology and eco-justice and is a frequent presence with the youth group.
 In this season of pandemic, Rev. Hope has given longstanding traditions like Trunk-or-Treat a new twist to keep it safe and fun, as well as converted Vacation Bible School (VBS) and Sunday School to online ministries.
 One of Rev. Hope’s joys is delivering items to the children such as Bibles, art projects, and Bible story sticker sheets!